 “I’m going to list with the agent that charges the lowest commission”

-- Incentive is an important component in sales.
+- The incentive is an important component in sales

-- For an agent earning a small commission, your home will not be priority.
+For an agent earning a small commission, your home will not be the priority.

-- Incentive is also important to the buyer’s agent, so be sure to offer a fair commission to that side as well since there are almost always two agents involved in every sale.
+- So be sure to offer a fair commission to that side as well since there are almost always two agents involved in every sale

 - One agent is the listing agent and the other is the buyer’s agent.
 If a listing agent drops their commission, did they also drop the commission paid to the buyers’ agent?